-Nikon’s announcement of its new full-frame mirrorless models has set the camera world alight.
-You don’t have to be a Nikon fan to see why: they mean Sony no longer has the full-frame mirrorless camera market to itself – and with Canon joining the fray with its own full-frame mirrorless competitor, the Canon EOS R, there are exciting times ahead.
+But the arrival of the Nikon Z7 means that Sony no longer has the full-frame mirrorless camera market to itself – and with Canon joining the fray with its own full-frame mirrorless competitor, the Canon EOS R, there are exciting times ahead.

-The Nikon Z6 will be a more affordable 24-megapixel model aimed at enthusiasts, while the Nikon Z7 we’re reviewing here (and available now) is the 45.7-megapixel flagship model.
+It is worth noting before you read our Nikon Z7 review that the Nikon Z6 will be a more affordable 24-megapixel model aimed at enthusiasts, while the Z7 is the 45.7-megapixel flagship model.

 Nikon Z7: specifications